MatthijsKamstra/haxejs/README.md

 # Haxe and JavaScript

-There used to be a website (really old, when Haxe was spelled "haXe") that got you started.
+There used to be a website (an old one, from when Haxe spelled "haXe") that got you started.

 But that is no more.
-So I decided to get some of that back.
+I decided to get some of that back.
 Based upon the information from the old site and my own need to document this.

-I have collected the data, but I'm not really happy with it.
-So I hope that will change in the future (by me or other contributors)

 #### Visit [http://matthijskamstra.github.io/haxejs/](http://matthijskamstra.github.io/haxejs/)